 Objective

-Catheter ablation will, in comparison to antiarrhythmic drug therapy reduce the composite outcome of death at any time, appropriate ICD shock after 14 days, ventricular tachycardia storm after 14 days or treated sustained ventricular tachycardia below the detection rate of the ICD for patients with prior myocardial infarction and sustained monomorphic ventricular tachycardia.
+This trial evaluates whether catheter ablation, compared to antiarrhythmic drug therapy, reduces the composite outcome of death at any time, appropriate ICD shock after 14 days, ventricular tachycardia storm after 14 days, or treated sustained ventricular tachycardia, for patients with prior myocardial infarction and sustained monomorphic ventricular tachycardia.

-- To determine whether catheter ablation or antiarrhythmic drug therapy provides the most effective control of important clinical outcomes for patients with prior myocardial infarction and sustained monomorphic ventricular tachycardia
+- Determine whether catheter ablation or antiarrhythmic drug therapy provides the most effective control of important clinical outcomes for patients with prior myocardial infarction and sustained monomorphic ventricular tachycardia

 - All-cause mortality